Shahabaz-Bagwan/Shahabaz-Bagwan/README.md

 - 👋 Hi, I’m @Shahabaz-Bagwan
 - 👀 I’m interested in Linux, C++, Python, Shell, VIM and in consumer electronics
-- 💞️ I’m looking to collaborate on minimal resource useage software
+- 💞️ I’m looking to collaborate on minimal resource usage software